 Madelung’s is not a common condition.
 While exact numbers are not known, in one recent study it was found that among a sample of 1,476 patients with congenital hand and upper limb differences, Madelung’s accounted for only about 1.7 percent of cases.

 Madelung’s is usually diagnosed by physical examination when the deformity becomes apparent.
 This is usually when a child is between 8 and 14 years old, although the condition sometimes shows up earlier.

 Your child’s doctor will take a thorough medical history and perform a careful physical examination.
 Typically, x-rays confirm the diagnosis.
-(For details, visit our "Tests" page).
+(For details visit our Testing and Diagnosis page).

 How is Madelung’s treated?